MicrosoftDocs/power-pages-docs/power-pages-docs/guidance/how-to-power-bi-embedded.md

 You've embedded a Power BI report or dashboard that uses row-level security into your Power Pages website!

-The filter pane will appear by default.
-Hiding this requires JavaScript.
+The filter pane appears by default.
+Hiding the filter pane requires JavaScript.
 Steps to do this are documented here: [Add a Power BI report or dashboard to a webpage in a portal](/power-apps/maker/portals/admin/add-powerbi-report).